dart-lang/sdk/docs/newsletter/lib/lib.md

   // Improved to accept RFC1123 format (and more of RFC 3399).
-  // Now errors, if the entries are out of range (like a month value of 13).
-  // Now has an `onError` optional named argument. static DateTime parse(String formattedString);
+  // Now errors, if the entries are out of range (like a month value of 13). static DateTime parse(String formattedString);

   /**